Google My Business is one of many tools we use at WSI Connect to increase traffic and generate leads for our clients.

 ii.
 Google Posts

-Things to keep in mind with Google Posts:
+Keep this in mind with Google Posts:

 - Images appear in 4:3 ratios.
 Focus on having your most important information centered in the image.